About the Political Collections

 Bailey (John M.) Papers Finding Aid

-The collection contains correspondence, photographs, speeches, publications and administrative records created and collected by John M. Bailey.
+The collection contains correspondence, photographs, speeches, publications and administrative records created and collected by John M. Bailey, Connecticut lawyer and chairman of the Democratic National Committee from 1961-1968.

 Bankwitz (Philip) Research Collection Finding Aid